HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

   sql_file="content_encoding.sql"
 ) }}

 Out of the 6 million desktop pages scanned, an overwhelming 84.4% were compressed with either gzip (62.7%) or Brotli (21.7%) compression.
 For mobile pages, the numbers are very similar, 85.6% were compressed with either gzip (63.7%) or Brotli (21.9%) compression.
+The slight variation in percentages for mobile and desktop is not surprising, as they comprise of different URLs, and the [Mobile data set is a lot larger](./methodology#websites).

-While the slight variation in percentages for mobile and desktop is not surprising, what is surprising is that almost one percentage point more pages are compressed for mobile only.
-In a [mobile world, where every byte of data has a cost associated with it](./mobile-web), seeing that mobile pages are not only optimized, but smaller than the desktop counterparts is great.
+Compression is important as, particularly in a mobile world, every byte of data has a cost associated with it.
 You can learn more about the states of content encoding and the mobile web in the [Compression](./compression) and [Mobile Web](./mobile-web) chapters.

 ### Document language